solana-foundation/developer-content/content/courses/native-onchain-development/program-state-management.md

 to the `data` property on `note_pda_account`.
 This saves the updated `account_data` variable to the data field of the new account.
-Now when a user fetches the `note_pda_account` and deserializes the data, it will display the updated data we’ve serialized into the account.
+Now when a user fetches the `note_pda_account` and deserializes the data, it will display the updated data we've serialized into the account.

 ### Iterators